 It’s time men face some startling health facts:

-- Approximately 1 in 6 men will face a prostate cancer diagnosis in their lifetime
+- 1 in 2 men will be diagnosed with cancer in their lifetime

 - 1 in 7 men will be diagnosed with prostate cancer

 - Testicular cancer is the most common cancer in males between the ages of 15 and 35